 My Drum Kits…Then and now.

 Previously I wrote about trends and favorite cymbals in the article below.
-Now as the NAMM show of 2016 approaches, I await the ‘new’ innovations, but hearken back to the yesterdays.
-SO I thought I would share the trends that I was sometimes ‘forced’ to embrace and some that I long for and some that are timeless and love.
+Now let’s talk drums.
+I thought I would share the trends that I was sometimes ‘forced’ to embrace and some that I long for and some that are timeless and love.

 Coming back full circle.